taiga-programming/intro/README.md

 ### Hi there 👋

-## I'm a taiga, Developer !!
+## I'm taiga, Developer !!

-- 🌱 I’m currently learning typescript seriosuly 🤣
+- 🌱 I’m currently learning typescript seriosuly and blockchain🤣
 - 🥅 2021 Goals:  finish up a persnonal development and contribute Open Source projects
 - ⚡ Fun fact: I like to do a Yoga and watching a Youtube